MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ### Impact

-When users try to sign in to Business Central, they'll get an error, similar to the following message:
+When users try to sign in to Business Central, they get an error, similar to the following message:

 `The specified user name or password is not correct, or you do not have a valid user account in Dynamics 365 Business Central`

-In event viewer, you'll see the following error:
+In event viewer, you see the following error:

 `Your user name <name> or password is incorrect, or you do not have a valid account in Dynamics 365 Business Central.`

 ### <a name="legacy"></a>Workaround

-To workaround this issue, activate the `EnableLegacyIterationCount` feature switch by completing these steps.
+To work around this issue, activate the `EnableLegacyIterationCount` feature switch by completing these steps.

 1. Run the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] as an administrator.